AugustNagro/magnum/README.md

 todo: DatabaseType type class that swaps out impl of ANY(*) queries
 todo: sql.run method respect logging level and print query when appropriate.
 todo: error messages
+todo: should update() and delete() methods return a value? (update could generate some keys. however, this breaks command-query-seperation.
+  And could cause -y-warn-value-discard problems when unused)

 Todo: Comparison with existing frameworks: